robzor92/robzor92.github.io/docs/user_guides/projects/index.md

 # Projects Guides

-This section serves to provide guides and examples for the common usage of abstractions and functionality of a Project through the Hopsworks UI and APIs.
+This section serves to provide guides and examples for the common usage of services in a Project through the Hopsworks UI and APIs.

 - [Projects](project/create_project.md)
 - [Authentication](auth/login.md)